gruntwork-io/docs/_docs-sources/iac/usage/using-the-library.md

 ### Create the reference to the Gruntwork module

-Next, create the reference to the `terraform-aws-lambda` module...
+Next, we'll create a reference to the Gruntwork module.

-<Tabs groupId="tool-choice">
-<TabItem value="Terraform" label="Terraform" default>

-Define a module block that uses the git url `terraform-aws-lambda` module for the `source` attribute.

 One of the benefits of referencing modules this way is the ability to set defaults for your organization.
 As an example — the `terraform-aws-lambda` exposes many variables but in the module block below, we are hard coding the value `run_in_vpc` to be `false`.
 This will ensure that anyone consuming this module will only create AWS Lambda functions that are not in a VPC.
 For a full list of configuration options for this module, refer to the [Library Reference](../../reference/modules/terraform-aws-lambda/lambda/#reference).

+<Tabs groupId="tool-choice">
+<TabItem value="Terraform" label="Terraform" default>

+Define a module block in `gw_module_guide/serverless-api/lambda/main.tf` using the [git url](https://developer.hashicorp.com/terraform/language/modules/sources#github) of the `terraform-aws-lambda` module for the `source` attribute.

 ```hcl title=gw_module_guide/serverless-api/lambda/main.tf
 module "lambda" {